 Depending on the need, the appropriate team member will meet with patients, families and other health-care providers to examine options and help determine a course of action.

-Read more about palliative medicine at Mercy Medical Center.
-For more information about the Supportive Care Coalition and its congress, visit the coalition website.
 Photo Caption: Members of the Mercy Medical Center palliative care team in Canton, Ohio, who will be honored with a Supportive Care Coalition Quality Award are, front row from left, nurse navigator Nicole Haines, and social workers Edda Sedon and Luane Imodorf; and back row from left, medical director Dr. Ronald Crock, nurse navigator Dianna Ellison, pastoral care staffer Chaplain Travis Gingerich and nurse practitioner Stephanie Spicer.
 Not pictured is Sister Kathleen O'Donnell, HM, BBC, chaplain.